- Article Catalog

 However, since we will be working with data, I will need to add an introduction to two entities that we are going to use: real-time records and chains.

 A real-time record is a set of standard fields that contains the data related to a financial instrument.
-The key identifier of a record that is used by Thomson Reuters is a RIC, or the Reuters Instrument Code.
+The key identifier of a record that is used by Refinitiv is a RIC, or the Refinitiv Instrument Code.

 For instance, the bid quote for GBP/USD can be found in field BID of the GBP= RIC, or the offer yield for a 10-year US Treasury is in the SEC_YLD_1 field of the US10YT=RR RIC.